North Sails NEWS

-One final reason that larger cruising boat owners choose sails with more advanced technology is that many cruising boats don’t have ways to make significant sail and rig adjustments underway, for example changing the tension on outhaul and permanent backstay.
+One final reason that larger cruising boat owners choose sails with more advanced technology is that many cruising boats don’t have ways to make significant sail and rig adjustments underway, for example changing the tension on outhaul or backstay.
 Racers have many controls and can bend their masts significantly to flatten or deepen their sails.
-Most cruising boat sailors have comparatively few such controls at their disposal.

 Racing and Cruising 3Di Sails

-In recent years, racing and cruising sails are differentiated within the new approach to making sails taken here at North Sails; called 3Di, the sails are uniquely constructed on a mold that is shaped for each specific sail.
-They have been adopted by many racers already, but cruisers are also using them as there are a range of 3Di options that address the same needs for speed, durability, and weight.
+In recent years, we have taken a new approach to making sails here at North Sails; called 3Di, the sails are constructed on a mold shaped for each specific sail.
+3Di has been adopted by many racers already, but cruisers are also using them for improved speed, durability, and weight.
 While 3Di sails are a more premium option, we believe their performance attributes and longevity make them worthwhile for an increasing number of sailors.

 Many racers use the version we call 3Di RAW, often made of pure carbon but also by blending different mixtures of fibers—carbon, polyester, aramid (Kevlar), and UHMWPE (Spectra/Dyneema).
 This provides even better shape control than laminates.
 Because of carbon’s extra strength, some sails can be made with fewer fibers and less overall weight.

-In between those two, performance-oriented cruising sailors may choose a style of 3Di called ENDURANCE, which uses combinations of carbon, Spectra and aramid filaments and then adds an exterior layer of film that helps with chafe resistance.
+Performance-oriented cruising sailors may choose a style of 3Di called ENDURANCE, which combines carbon, Spectra and aramid filaments and then adds an exterior layer of film to help with chafe resistance.

-North has a third range of 3Di called OCEAN, which is made specifically for cruising.
-North’s 3Di OCEAN sails are molded composite sails which contain Spectra and aramid filaments and gain durability and strength from protective outer surfaces of woven polyester (Dacron) taffeta tapes.
+North also has a third 3Di range called OCEAN, which is made specifically for cruising.
+3Di OCEAN sails are molded composite sails that contain Spectra and aramid filaments, with added durability and strength thanks to protective outer surfaces of woven polyester (Dacron) taffeta tapes.